CeleritasCelery/coredumped/content/post/tramp_perf.md

 ## Getting started {#getting-started}

 First, let's set up some of the basic settings.
-These settings below will prevent TRAMP from creating a bunch of extra files and use scp directly when moving files.
+Tramp already [has a section](https://www.gnu.org/software/tramp/#Frequently-Asked-Questions-1) on how to improve performance, so I am not going to reiterate those suggestions here.
+But these additional settings will prevent TRAMP from creating a bunch of extra files and use scp directly when moving files.

 ```emacs-lisp
 (setq remote-file-name-inhibit-locks t